GREAT MEDIEVAL WOMEN

 The Middle Ages produced some powerful and famous women.
 Here are some of their stories.

 Hildegard died on 17 September 1179.
-She was aged about 81 (an extremely old age in those days).
+She was aged about 81 (extremely old age in those days).
 In the Middle Ages Hildegard was an influential woman.
 Even today Hildegard is remembered as a great scholar and mystic.

 Margery Kempe then traveled around England to visit various churchmen like bishops.
 Her husband accompanied her.
 She also visited the female mystic Julian of Norwich.
 In 1413 Margery Kempe went on a pilgrimage to Jerusalem.
 (In those days people went on long trips to religious shrines).
 In 1417 Margery went on a pilgrimage to Spain.
 When she returned Margery went to Leicester.